artemdudkin/json-q/README.md

 ## Expansions (i.e. opt param at get)

-You can add your pwn filter or pseudo.
+You can add your own filter or pseudo.
 The difference between them is that filter can only filter (obviously) while pseudo can do anything with intermediate result - i.e. delete, add, change (at any depth) objects at result array.

 For instance, new filter for [a!=some value]